eugenia1984/english/glossary.md

 - **today**: is a word used to refer to the current day, the day that is happening now.

 - **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team

+- **To see new faces joining the team**: is often used in a professional or group setting.
+It means that someone is happy or pleased to welcome new members to a group or team.
+New faces is a friendly way to refer to new people or members.

 ---